 Description

-From Spitz, our hike passes Schloss Spitz towards Quitten and Radlbach.
-We reach the Hinterhaus castle ruins and cross the legendary Devil's Wall, arriving at the medieval ensemble of Schwallenbach.
-The next goal is the site of the most famous woman of the Wachau - the Venus of Willendorf.
-Via an old high path, we reach the "mountain village" Köfering.
-The route continues through idyllic forest paths.
-After passing the old Schleinkhof estate, we descend to our stage destination Aggsbach Markt.
+From Spitz, our hike leads past Spitz Castle in the direction of Quitten and Radlbach.
+We come to the ruins of Hinterhaus Castle and hike over the legendary Devil's Wall before reaching the medieval ensemble of Schwallenbach.
+Our next destination is the site where the most famous woman in the Wachau was found - Venus of Willendorf.
+We reach the "mountain village" of Köfering via an old mountain path.
+We continue along idyllic forest paths.
+After the old Schleinkhof estate, we head downhill to our stage destination of Aggsbach Markt.

 Starting point of the tour